rashadism/openchoreo/samples/webapp-component/README.md

 # Web Application Component Sample

-This sample demonstrates how to deploy a web application component in OpenChoreo using the component type definitions.
+This sample demonstrates how to deploy a web application component in OpenChoreo using the component types.

 ## Overview

 This sample includes the following OpenChoreo Custom Resources:

-### ComponentTypeDefinition (`web-service`)
+### ComponentType (`web-service`)

 Defines a reusable component type template for web services.
 It: